groovycode-xyz/taschengeld/CONTRIBUTING.md

 ## Current Challenges

-- There are TypeScript and linter errors in some components (e.g., piggy-bank.tsx, ClientLayout.tsx) that need to be addressed.
+- There are TypeScript and linter errors in some components (e.g., piggy-bank.tsx, client-layout.tsx) that need to be addressed.
 - Type definitions for some modal components (AddFundsModal, WithdrawFundsModal, TransactionsModal) may need to be reviewed and updated.

 ## Questions